 - Any training or instructions that could help reduce risks.

 - A rank of the levels of risk looking at the chance of workers being exposed, and the harm it would cause.

 - Procedures that reduce the risks faced by staff.

 If you are worried about working with dangerous substances you should check the procedures and health and safety polices at your workplace.

-The main issues for most people will be the safe handling and storage of common substances found in workplaces.
-All chemicals or cleaning agents should be clearly marked and stored in a locked area.
-They should also have the appropriate warning and hazard labels attached.
+The main issues for most work environments will be the safe handling and storage of common substances found in workplaces.

 You should always use the proper equipment and any protective clothing provided, while obeying any safety precautions advised by your employer.

 Workers in many sectors are protected by European law which limits exposure to certain chemicals.
 The law also provides regulations for dealing with them.